proofgeist/generator/README.md

 What we don't have yet is a great playback experience.
 But we think we could get there.
 Perhaps with a simpler Generator player file, that sucks up a folder full of generator packages and walks a user through those steps.

 We hope to get there over time.
-Again your feedback or examples are really appreciated.
+Again your feedback or examples are appreciated.

 ### XML Editor with Find and Replace
 This will have to be a web viewer app, doable but hard.
-And you can use text editors now, since everything is on disk.
+And you can use text editors now since everything is on disk.

 ### Extending Field Maps
 Right now field maps are sort of coupled to the JSON API explorer.
 They don't need to be.
-We should be able to Browse open files, and tables, and build JSON calcs and parsing script steps.
+We should be able to Browse open files and tables and build JSON calcs and parsing script steps.

 ## Credits